ChristineMWilde/Stream_Two_Project_GH/README.md

 # Christine Wilde's Stream Two Project

-Please note the entire project is described under the "project2_documentation" folder in the word document named FinalProjectStreamTwo.doc.
+Please note the entire project is described under the "Documentation for project" folder in the word document named FinalProjectStreamTwo.doc.

 The goal of the stream two project is to build a front and backend Website that pulls data from a database and presents the data in a well presented graphical format using technologies such as Python, D3.js and DC.js.

 Project subject:
-The UK fishing industry and the quota restrictions that UK currently abides to via the EU fishing laws in EU waters is the subject that was chosen.
+The subject chosen is the UK fishing industry and the quota restrictions that the UK currently abides to via the EU fishing laws in EU waters.
 One of the key mechanisms to control fishing due to fear of ‘over-fishing’ is to implement a fishing quota on nations.
 The aim here was to analyse the UK fishing industry statistics over a 5 year stretch and show this on well presented dashboard.

 The Website includes the following technologies: